serralvo/serralvo.github.io/_posts/2020-10-17-mocking-singleton-to-increase-testability-in-swift.markdown

 #### Dependency Injection

-<a href="https://en.wikipedia.org/wiki/Dependency_injection" target="_blank">This technique</a> helps us to take control of inputs of our system, thus ensuring testability.
+This technique² helps us to take control of inputs of our system, thus ensuring testability.

 #### Dependency Inversion Principle

-This one is part of <a href="https://en.wikipedia.org/wiki/SOLID" target="_blank">SOLID Principles</a>, in a short way the goal is to make your system depends on abstractions (protocols) instead of concreates.
+This one is part of SOLID Principles³, in a short way the goal is to make your system depends on abstractions (protocols) instead of concreates.
 Using interfaces allow us to mock parts of our system easily.

 ---